Friday, August 31, 2012

 Long ago, before I knew much about anything, I thought that women became lesbians because men never asked them out.
 This wrong thinking arose from the fact that many, if not most, of them back in the day were unattractive, overweight and unfeminine, often with slight mustaches and bad hair.
 They paid no attention to style, fashion or how they looked.
 Their whole attitude fairly screamed, "Men hate me so I hate men and here's what I'm doing about it!"

-Times sure have changed.
-Many beautiful women today are lesbians, and they pay a lot of attention to their looks.
+Times have changed.
+Many beautiful women today are lesbians who pay a lot of attention to their looks.
 Most notably in the entertainment world, comedian Ellen DeGeneres is now a spokeswoman for the CoverGirl Simply Ageless makeup line, appearing in print ads and commercials selling lipstick, mascara and foundation.
-Besides being talented and endearing, Ellen is actually quite pretty, and her wife Portia is also a looker.
-So now it's okay to be pretty and be a lesbian.
-You can dress well and be a lesbian too.
+Besides being talented and endearing, Ellen is quite pretty, and her wife Portia is also a looker.
+So now it's okay to be pretty and be a lesbian. and dress well too.
 (I guess Rosie O'Donnell never got that memo.)

-Oh please.
-It is a known fact that Hillary spends a fortune on frocks at several high-end couture houses in New York City.
+It is well known that Hillary spends a fortune on frocks at several high-end couture houses in New York City.
 She fusses with her hair like a schoolgirl and bedecks herself with jewels and ruffles like a Hollywood starlet trying to catch the attention of the paparazzi.
-Obviously, Hillary cares how she looks... so what century is she living in?
+Obviously, Hillary cares how she looks, so what century is she living in?

 Tuesday, August 14, 2012